shunkenney/torchvista/README.md

 # torchvista

 An interactive tool to visualize the forward pass of a PyTorch model directly in the notebook—with a single line of code.
 Works with web-based notebooks like Jupyter, Google Colab and Kaggle.
+Note: As of now, it doesn't work properly in VSCode notebooks and this is being looked into.

 ## ✨ Features